Hybrid safe-strong rules for efficient optimization in lasso-type problems: Experiments

 \section{Experiments}

-In this section, we conduct experiments to show that our proposed hybrid safe-strong rules significantly outperform the existing screening rules SSR and SEDPP.
-In addition to the two rules, we take into comparison the ``Active-set Cycling'' (AC) strategy~\citep{lee2007efficient}.
+In this section, we conduct experiments to show that our proposed hybrid safe-strong rules significantly outperform the existing SSR and SEDPP rules.
+We also take into comparison the ``Active-set Cycling'' (AC) strategy~\citep{lee2007efficient}.
 AC is somewhat similar to SSR in that they both begin by solving the lasso over a subset of features and then check KKT conditions to verify the solution.
 AC, however, merely cycles over the nonzero coefficients.
 The idea of AC is simple and effective, and has been commonly applied to large-scale sparse learning problems with considerable speedup observed \citep{garrigues2009homotopy, tibshirani2012strong, lee2015strong, meier2008group}.

 In all numerical experiments, we focus on solving the lasso or the group lasso problems over the entire path of 100 values of $\lambda$ which are equally spaced on the scale of $\lambda / \lambda_{max}$ from 0.1 to 1.
 All experiments in this section are conducted with 20 replications, and the average computing times (in seconds) are reported.
 The benchmarking platform is a MacBook Pro with Intel Core i7 @ 2.3 GHz and 16 GB RAM.